Lu Yen-hsun: Tennis career

-In 2004, Lu became the first player from Taiwan to break into ATP top 100, thanks to a solid performance in the Challenger Tour in the first half of 2004.
+In 2004, Lu became the first player from Taiwan to break into the ATP top 100, thanks to a solid performance in the Challenger Tour in the first half of 2004.
 He started to participate in many tour-level events.
 Although he suffered many defeats, his effort yielded some good wins.
-The most notable win came on the grass court in the Queen's Club Championships, where he gained his first top-10 win by defeating then world No. 3, Guillermo Coria.
+His most notable win came on grass in the Queen's Club Championships, where he gained his first top-10 win by defeating then world No. 3, Guillermo Coria.

 A series of injuries caused his ranking to fall rapidly in 2005.
 He did not participate in any tournaments after withdrawing in the second round in Ho Chi Minh City.

 2006–2007

 Returning to the circuit, Lu enjoyed a solid performance throughout the season, and a late surge at the end of the season, advancing to semifinals or better in four consecutive Challengers (Rimouski, Busan, Caloundra, and Kawana).
 He lost in the final of Rimouski to his friend Kristian Pless.
 Two weeks later, Lu won the Caloundra Challenger, beating Peter Luczak.
 The following week, he lost in the final to Julien Jeanpierre.
 Lu's hot streak moved him from No. 140 in the ATP in October to No. 89 at year-end.

 In winter 2006, Lu was training with Rainer Schüttler and Janko Tipsarević in Dubai, under Dirk Hordorff.
-The training seems to yield good results, as Lu reached second round at Australian Open and his first ATP level quarterfinal in Memphis in 2007.
-By defeating Jürgen Melzer in second round, Lu entered his first ATP level quarterfinal, but lost to eventual finalist Andy Roddick.
-With the strong performance in Memphis, Lu broke into top 80 in February.
+The training seemed to yield good results, as Lu reached the second round at the Australian Open and his first ATP level quarter-final in Memphis in 2007.
+By defeating Jürgen Melzer in the second round, Lu reached his first ATP level quarter-final, but lost to eventual finalist Andy Roddick.
+With this strong performance, Lu broke into the top 80 in February.

 2008

-In 2008, Lu did well on the Challenger Iour, taking home titles in Waikoloa, New Delhi and Tashkent, while reaching the finals of three other Challenger events.
-On the ATP Tour, Lu booked a spot in the quarterfinals in San Jose by defeating Max Mirnyi in the first round and Wayne Odesnik in straight sets in the second round.
-He then lost to Radek Štěpánek in the quarterfinals in two sets.
+In 2008, Lu did well on the Challenger Tour, taking home titles in Waikoloa, New Delhi and Tashkent, while reaching the finals of three other Challenger events.
+On the ATP Tour, Lu booked a spot in the quarter-finals in San Jose by defeating Max Mirnyi in the first round and Wayne Odesnik in straight sets in the second round.
+He then lost to Radek Štěpánek in the quarter-finals in two sets.

 Perhaps Lu's best performance during the season came at the Beijing Olympics, representing Chinese Taipei.
 Lu shocked audiences by defeating then sixth ranked player in the world, Andy Murray, in straight sets in the first round.
 Lu continued his winning streak at the Olympics by defeating Agustín Calleri of Argentina to advance to the third round (round of 16), but eventually lost to Jürgen Melzer of Austria.